New Morning Farm

 Internship informationGeneral Farm Description: New Morning Farm was founded in the mountains of south central Pennsylvania in 1972.
 The farmers and apprentices have been creating and refining our crops and systems of growing and marketing for 50 years.
 We attend four farmer’s markets a week, grow around 25 acres of organic vegetables, and manage a flock of 400 laying hens with about 18 farm employees.
 Our production goal is to grow a variety of high quality organic produce, reliably week after week, in sufficient quantity to meet the demand at our retail and wholesale markets.
 Our systems are now well established, though always undergoing improvement.
 Production practices that allow us to succeed reliably include cover crops, season extension, succession plantings, and more, all built on a foundation of soil health.

 CRAFT Member Farm?
 No

-Internship Starts: March/April 2023, with opportunities to start immediately
+Internship Starts: 2023 growing season opportunities start immediately

 Internship Ends: Thanksgiving 2023 with opportunity for ongoing apprenticeship with year round work

 Application Deadline: Please see our website for full application instructions.